Financial Engineering Career Guide

 - You may get absorbed in the reputed firm/s at the end of your tenure if you prove to be a great asset to the company.

-- Lastly, may be the most important of all is you would learn a ton about the trade in these reputed firms.
+- Lastly, maybe the most important of all is you would learn a ton about the trade-in these reputed firms.

 So look out for internship opportunities and use this great strategy to enhance your compensation.

 Financial engineering is a dynamic field where you always need to be updated.
-And as you need to think both ways (from inside-outside and outside-inside), information will act as a catalyst to your success.
+And as you need to think both ways (from inside-outside and outside-inside), the information will act as a catalyst to your success.